michelts/thirteen-truco/docs/POSTMORTEM.md

 with adding features.

-I had my own vite config to build the project and luckily, someone shared a link to js13k-vite-plugins: that made a big difference and saved my maybe 2kb, enough to add sound and additional features easily!
+I had my own vite config to build the project and luckily, someone shared a link to [Cody Ebberson's js13k-vite-plugins](https://github.com/codyebberson/js13k-starter): that made a big difference and saved me 2kb (I think), enough to add sound and additional features easily!

 ## Finishing the game